space88man/kubeadm-transcripts/centos/04-etcd.md

 Output:
 ```
-## non-stop warnings due to crappy latency:
+## continuous warnings due to bad latency:
-## disk contention with docker, and we are running in a VM
+## disk contention with docker, we are running in a VM
-## using a qcow2 backing file on a regular HD
+## and using a qcow2 backing file on a regular HD
 2017-07-09 07:16:49.497594 W | etcdserver: apply entries took too long [561.342142ms for 1 entries]
 2017-07-09 07:16:49.497923 W | etcdserver: avoid queries with large range/delete range!
 2017-07-09 07:16:59.561454 W | etcdserver: apply entries took too long [225.44197ms for 1 entries]